JAndrzGutierrez/JAndrzGutierrez/README.md

 # 👋 Hello there!

 My Name is Juan Andres Gutierrez.
-I am a Junior software developer with a passion for creating functional and user-friendly web applications.
+I am a Junior Software Engineer with a passion for creating functional and user-friendly web applications.
 My skills include a wide range of programming languages, frameworks, databases, and tools.

 🖥️ Programming Languages: Bash, HTML, CSS, JavaScript, React.js, node.js, and Python3.
 I love working with React.js and node.js to create powerful and dynamic web applications.